Calibrating the medium effects of light clusters in heavy-ion collisions

 Compared to previous results, the present study predicts a weaker attractive interaction at higher temperatures and, as a consequence, a faster dissolution of the clusters with temperature.
-These conclusions are in agreement with microscopic quantum statistical calculations \cite{Ropke2015}.
 Our results have clear implications for environments such as a supernova core collapse or a binary neutron star merger, where the presence of clusters affects the transport properties.
 In the future, it would be very interesting to be able to test different HI reaction mechanisms and entrance channels such as possibly exploring a wider range of temperatures and densities.
+Probably only a complete transport description of the HIC would lift the degeneracies found during the present study.